8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Bamboo is often considered one of the most environmentally-friendly flooring options, as it can grow to maturity in just three to five years.
 Compare that to hardwood trees which can take over 40 years before they’re ready to harvest!

-Just remember, the best bamboo flooring for the environment will always be certified by the Forest Stewardship Council or a similar third party.
+Just remember, quality bamboo flooring for the environment will always be certified by the Forest Stewardship Council or a similar third party.
 Beware of non-certified bamboo—it may be illegally or unsustainably harvested.

-And the styles this fake wood flooring comes in are endless
+And the styles this option comes in are endless

 The varieties and styles of bamboo are endless and include strand-woven, horizontal, vertical, and even engineered bamboo flooring (read up on engineered bamboo flooring pros and cons for more info on that).